reactphp/http/README.md

 status code which will reject the request by default (see also the [`withRejectErrorResponse()` method](#withrejecterrorresponse) below).

-In order to pass authentication details, you can simple pass the username and password as part of the request URL like this:
+In order to pass authentication details, you can simply pass the username and password as part of the request URL like this:

 ```php